systbiol/reports/2016_February/constitution.md

-duties, it may: (1) acquire, hold, and dispose of, either in its name or in the name of its nominee, any property or other assets suited to further the interests of the Society; (2) execute contracts and solicit and receive grants in support of the Society’s activities; (3) make, or cause to be made, all necessary arrangement for the meetings of the Society; and (4) exercise such other powers as required by this Constitution and its Bylaws and as required or desirable for the conduct of the Society’s affairs.
+duties, it may: (1) acquire, hold, and dispose of, either in its name or in the name of its nominee, any property or other assets suited to further the interests of the Society; (2) execute contracts and solicit and receive grants in support of the Society's activities; (3) make, or cause to be made, all necessary arrangement for the meetings of the Society; and (4) exercise such other powers as required by this Constitution and its Bylaws and as required or desirable for the conduct of the Society's affairs.

 ### Section 5.
 Duties